justinhj/minbpe-cc/README.md

 TODO Use zip/tail to simplify the tricky pair iterator logic and see if it impairs performance TODO add urls as a valid input for the training data DESIGN look at C++ 23 `flat_map` to make an ordered container for the merges so they can be saved in order

+## Optimizations

+When calculating the most frequent pair can you track the changes iteratively?